TrissieTheHusky/Trissie-Status/content/issues/2020-02-23-degraded-perfomance.md

   - ''
 severity: disrupted
 ---
+*Monitoring -* We have implemented mitigations to our datacenters and have begun to resolve this issue we will update you with further updates.

 *Investigating* - We are investigating a potential issue that might affect the uptime of one our of services.
 We are sorry for any inconvenience this may cause you.
 This incident post will be updated once we have more information.